Telecare, Gadgets and Other Equipments

-Alternatively, you can contact Carers Bucks on 0300 777 2722 or firstname.lastname@example.org and we can help make the referral for an OT assessment on your behalf.
+Alternatively, you can contact Carers Bucks and we can help make the referral for an OT assessment on your behalf.

-Safe and Well – can help you whether you are young or older, disabled, a carer, or simply need some help at home due to age or illness.
-They can help you choose daily living aids or guide you to other local services which may help to make your life easier at home.
-You can contact Safe+Well on 0300 100 0247.
+- Safe + Well – whether you are young or older, disabled, a carer, or simply need some help at home due to age or illness, they can help you choose daily living aids or guide you to other local services which may help to make your life easier at home

-Remap – an organisation that custom-makes equipment to help disabled people live more independent lives.
+- Remap – makes custom equipment to help disabled people live more independent lives

 Sources of advice